BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ![Validation settings](images/step_4_validation_settings.jpg)

-I recommend running this against the model you used to create the original input images (in my case, Deliberate v2), and also against the Stable Diffusion 1.5 base model.
+I recommend running this against the model you used to create the original input images (in my case, RealisticVision v2.0), and also against the Stable Diffusion 1.5 base model.
 I've included examples of both below.

 The generation process may take several minutes, and will generate a big image.
 I've cropped it down to show some select iterations below.

 ## Finding out when the embedding became "good"

-If we look at the output of this prompt after 20 training steps, we can see that it doesn't really look much like our character yet (SD 1.5 on the left, Deliberate v2 on the right):
+If we look at the output of this prompt after 20 training steps, we can see that it doesn't really look much like our character yet (SD 1.5 on the left, RealisticVision v2.0 on the right):

 <img src="images/step_4_coarse_sd15_bra_greek_island_step_20.jpg" width="256" height="296" alt="Validation output after 20 steps of training - SD 1.5">
 <img src="images/step_4_coarse_deliberate_bra_greek_island_step_20.jpg" width="256" height="296" alt="Validation output after 20 steps of training - Deliberate v2">